Skip to main content

 Key takeaways:

-• Opdivo and Yervoy are immunotherapy medications used to treat certain types of cancer.
+• Opdivo (nivolumab) and Yervoy (ipilimumab) are immunotherapy medications used to treat certain types of cancer, such as melanoma, lung cancer, and skin cancer.

-• Opdivo and Yervoy can work together to better fight cancer by mobilizing your immune system.
+• Opdivo and Yervoy can work together to better fight cancer by activating your immune system to kill cancer cells.

 Opdivo (nivolumab) and Yervoy (ipilimumab) are medications used to treat certain types of cancer.
 You may have already heard of Yervoy and its breakthrough success in treating an advanced type of skin cancer called melanoma

 Historically, melanoma was a difficult cancer to treat with traditional chemotherapy treatments.
 This changed when Yervoy came along as a type of cancer immunotherapy.
-And after Yervoy, other types of cancer immunotherapy medications — like Opdivo and Keytruda (pembrolizumab) — also emerged.
+And after Yervoy, other types of cancer immunotherapy medications — such as Opdivo and Keytruda (pembrolizumab) — also emerged.

 These medications are now used as effective treatment options for many different types of cancer.
-Opdivo and Yervoy can also be used together.
-They complement one another — bettering their effectiveness against cancer cells.
+And even though they’re both immunotherapies, Opdivo and Yervoy can also be used together.
+They complement one another — bettering their effectiveness to activate the immune system to target and kill cancer cells.

 Here, we’ll discuss how Opdivo and Yervoy work, how effective they are, and some side effects to be aware of.